GeoffWilliams/puppet-hosts/README.md

 ```

 It is suggested to have your CI server execute these tests before allowing code
-to be published to the puppet master.  **DO NOT ATTEMPT TO RUN RSPEC TEST ON THE PUPPET MASTER!**
+to be published to the puppet master.

+**DO NOT ATTEMPT TO RUN RSPEC TESTS ON THE PUPPET MASTER!**